-The proper officials of the County are hereby authorized and directed to enter into an intergovernmental cooperation agreement pursuant to the Intergovernmental Cooperation Act, 53 P.C.S.A. § 2301 et seq., with the City, the School District and the Urban Redevelopment Authority of Pittsburgh to implement the Exemption established under this Resolution and the Funding Plan.
+If required, the proper officials of the County are hereby authorized to enter into an intergovernmental cooperation agreement pursuant to the Intergovernmental Cooperation Act, 53 P.C.S.A. § 2301 et seq., with the City and the School District to implement the Exemption established under this Resolution.
 The intergovernmental cooperation agreement shall be subject to review and approval as to form by the County Solicitor.